Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3: Estimation of h(t) uncertainties

 \section{Estimation of h(t) uncertainties}

 The Virgo $h(t)$ uncertainties during O3 were estimated using hardware injections and comparing the reconstructed $h(t)$ to those known forced motion applied to the end mirrors.
-The excitation were applied on NE and WE mirrors via different actuators: electromagnetic actuators, photon calibrators~\cite{bib:2020_PCalO3} and Newtonian calibrators~\cite{bib:2020_NCalO3}.
+The excitation were applied on NE and WE mirrors via different actuators: electromagnetic actuators (channels $zHI_i$), photon calibrators~\cite{bib:2020_PCalO3} (channels $\mathcal{P}^{ref}_i$) and Newtonian calibrators~\cite{bib:2020_NCalO3}.
 They consisted of sinusoidal signals at specific frequencies and of broad-band noise.
 In practice, the reconstructed channel $h_{clean}$ was used for this study, since the hardware injections were subtracted in the final $h(t)$ channel.
-But, for simplicity, we will write $h(t)$ everywhere in this section.
-Performing transfer functions from $h_{clean}(t)$ to $h(t)$, it was checked that the subtraction of the hardware injections does not modify the results: the transfer functions are equal to~1, except at the frequencies of the subtracted hardware injections (as expected).\\
+But, for coherence with figures, we will write $h_{rec}(t)$ everywhere in this section.
+By performing transfer functions from $h_{clean}(t)$ to $h(t)$, it was checked that the subtraction of the hardware injections does not modify the results: the transfer functions are equal to~1, except at the frequencies of the subtracted hardware injections (as expected).
+Hence the estimated uncertainties are valid for both the intermediate $h_{clean}$ ($h_{rec}$) and the final $h(t)$ channel.\\

-The $h(t)$ data stream is validated across the entire detection band, from 10~Hz to 2~kHz, at roughly weekly cadence.
-During this calibration process, the interferometer is in its standard working point but it is declared out of observation mode while excitation signals are applied to the end test masses.
+The $h(t)$ data stream is validated across the entire detection band, from 10~Hz to 1.5~kHz, at roughly weekly cadence.
+During this calibration process, the interferometer is in its standard working point but it is declared out of observing mode while excitation signals are applied to the end test masses.
 In addition, a few permanent sinusoidal excitation signals were applied with lower signal-to-noise ratio (order of~10) to monitor the stability of $h(t)$ uncertainties over the run.
 Such data provide a continuous measurement of the systematic error at only a few selected frequencies inside the most sensitive band of the detector (30~Hz to 400~Hz).
 The overall O3 systematic uncertainties of the Virgo strain during O3 are estimated assessing the stability of the different measurements done every week (with high signal-to-noise ratio) at a larger number of frequencies and done permanently (with lower signal-to-noise ratio) at a few frequencies.